Quick answer

 Is my copy of Nothing to Lose a first edition?

-A first edition of Nothing to Lose by Lee Child (Delacorte Press) is identified by: On the US Delacorte edition, look for 'First Edition' stated on the copyright page with a complete number line descending to 1.
+A first edition of Nothing to Lose by Lee Child (Delacorte Press) is identified by: On the US Delacorte Press edition, the copyright page states 'First Edition' and carries a complete number line descending to 1 (the Delacorte form 10 9 8 7 6 5 4 3 2 1); the '1' must be present for the first printing.

 How do I tell the first printing from a later one?

 Check the copyright page.
 A number line whose lowest number is 1 marks a first printing (Random House ends at 2).
-The true first edition is the UK Bantam Press hardcover, published March 2008, which preceded the US Delacorte Press edition (June 2008).
+The true first edition is the UK Bantam Press hardcover, published March 2008, which preceded the US Delacorte Press edition (published 3 June 2008).

 Is the book-club edition the same as the first?

-No significant book-club edition issue on the stated-first US Delacorte printing.
+No significant book-club edition issue on the stated-first US Delacorte printing; the stated 'First Edition' with number line to 1 identifies the first printing.

 I have a first edition of Nothing to Lose — what should I do?